jnbastoky/Recipes/Smoked Pork Tenderloin.md

 3. Grill should be around 225F.
 (May end up being around 250F)

 **Prep Tenderloin**
-1. Fold the narrow tip over and tie with butcher twine
+1. Pat dry tenderloin
-5. Dry tenderloin
+2. Fold the narrow tip over and tie with butcher twine
-6. Salt meat
+6. Salt meat.
+Salt pretty heavily like you would a steak.
+Might need to adjust based on the saltiness of the rub.
-7. Apply rub
+7. Apply a generous amount of rub

 **Smoke**
 1. Oil grill grates